Proudly Serving Montgomery County Maryland

 See the table below for a quick look at who see what populations.

 |Individual Adults (21+) and Couples||Raffaela Peter, Ph.D.|

 |Divorce Coaching & Parent Coordination||Cherie Morris, JD, CDC|

 Often during a painful or difficult marriage, divorce feels like a welcome relief from the day to day crises and stressors.
 For many people, it is exactly that.
 Some folks seem to seamlessly move from marriage to friendly collaborators in the raising of their children, graciously sharing the holidays each gets with the kids, how to distribute the limited high school graduation tickets, and even in rare cases, attending each other’s second weddings.

 Sadly, these exes are exceptions to the rule.
 In most cases, post-marital negotiations are difficult and tense, sometimes even contentious, particularly if the betrayal of monetary or sexual infidelity was involved.
 As not every divorce is amicable, some ex-relations are less than ideal and may benefit from seeing a family therapist.
 Sometimes all it takes is a professional to help mediate.

-Individual therapy with a psychologist, or a marriage, family, or a couples therapist can help you to strategize and cope with the long-term challenges of dealing with a difficult ex.
-Do you feel it is time that you and your ex began to co-parent in a manner that is conducive to helping your children having the happiest childhood possible under the circumstances?
+Working with a certified Divorce Coach, such as Cherie Morris, CDC or a psychologist, or a marriage, family, or a couples therapist can help you to strategize and cope with the long-term challenges of dealing with a difficult ex.
+Do you feel it is time that you and your ex began to co-parent in a manner that is conducive decide to helping your children having the happiest childhood possible under the circumstances?